YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-unity/faq.md

 To make a resizing dialogue bubble that automatically fits text, you will need a complex UI setup.
 Study the UI game objects and components in the sample scene.
 For more context about how it works, see [this Unity UI Layout Groups explainer by Hallgrim Games](https://www.hallgrimgames.com/blog/2018/10/16/unity-layout-groups-explained).

+### How do I get text from a Text Input field into my Yarn story?

+This mainly involves Unity UI, and assumes that your project already has a system where a player can input text like a TMPro Input Field component.
+If the player input needs to happen in the middle of dialogue execution then you can trigger it with a Yarn Command, using a coroutine to wait for the player input if needed.

+Once you have the player input value, you can store it in a C# variable and access it through a Yarn function, or store that value in a Yarn story variable.
+[FAQs for how to access variables in Yarn and YarnSpinner are here](#variables).

 ## System

 ### How do I generate a Yarn Project at runtime?
 How do I load/compile Yarn scripts at runtime?